 It’s very easy to get caught up in the many ‘meat-free’ processed alternatives that exist as a quick protein fix.
 Yes, they are vegan, however they are probably items you want to eat less frequently – especially if you really want to focus on the health benefits associated with true plant-based eating.

 One of the biggest misconceptions is that vegans spend a lot of money on unique, specialist foods.
-Most food can be purchased in a normal supermarket at a normal price.
-Woohoo!
+Most food can be purchased in a regular supermarket at a normal price.

 The body needs vitamin B12 to maintain healthy blood and a healthy nervous system, it also helps to reduce tiredness and fatigue.
 B12 is mostly found in animal foods, but it is also present in some fortified foods such as fortified non-dairy milk and yoghurt, fortified nutritional yeast and marmite.
 To make sure you’re getting enough, you might wish to consider supplementing with B12.